 To prevent these problems from developing or worsening, surgical removal of the tooth is recommended.

 To replace an extracted or missing tooth, a dental implant can be used.
 This prosthetic device simulates all parts of a natural tooth, from cusp to root, and permanently bonds with the jaw.
 An implant requires the surgical placement of a titanium post into the gums where the tooth has been lost.
 Once this has healed, an abutment and crown can be attached to completely restore your bite and fill in your smile, or dentures can be attached for a secure, comfortable fit.

 To place a dental implant, you must have enough jaw bone present to support it.
 Bone may also be lost in patients who wear dentures, making it hard to support the devices.
 In these cases, bone can be grafted onto the weakened areas to help rebuild and restore the lost bone.

 There are many types of oral surgery, each one suited to a specific problem.
 A dentist like Dr. Mashkouri can help determine if you need surgery and can perform the procedure for you.
 If she is unable to perform your surgery, she can refer you to a trusted specialist to ensure you get excellent treatment.

 If you believe you need oral surgery, Dr. Mashkouri treats patients in the Los Angeles and Westwood area.
-Call the Lotus Family Dental office to make an appointment for a complimentary consultation with her by calling (310) 776-6441.
+Call the Lotus Family Dental office to make an appointment for a consultation with her by calling (310) 776-6441.